Yann39/highway-simulator/README.md

 The application consists of several classes :

 Base classes :
-- `Vehicule` : represent a car
+- `Vehicule` : represent a car and offers all functions related to it
-- `Autoroute` : represent the highway
+- `Autoroute` : represent the highway and offers all functions related to it
 - `EcritDansFichier` : Take care of writing into the `Session.txt` statistics file
 - `EcritVehiculeTemoin` : Take care of writing the `VehiculeTemoin.txt` statistics file